fchastanet/docker_tutorial/02-docker-compose/exo3-alpine-nginx-php-fpm/Readme.md

 ## open the web sites
-Open the web site in your browser [http://localhost](http://localhost) You should see a page with 'Welcome to Symfony 4.2.3'
+Open the web site in your browser [http://localhost](http://localhost) You should see the `php information` page

 Open phpmyadmin [http://localhost:8080](http://localhost:8080)
 Notice that you can now authenticate to it using server/login/password mysql/sf4/sf4